 Lincoln Online Oratory Project

 Heidi Fortune is a professional actor and teaching artist.
 Heidi holds a BFA in Musical Theatre from Webster University Conservatory of Theatre Arts and a MA in Arts Administration from Winthrop University.
 Heidi has worked as a teaching artist for over a decade, most recently at Boys & Girls Clubs in South Carolina.
 At Boys & Girls Clubs, Heidi worked with hundreds of children to produce over 30 plays and 50 original student films.
 The program she created won many grants and awards, including a highly competitive National Endowment for the Arts grant and a national award from Comcast, Disney, and Boys & Girls Clubs of America.
-Heidi is the Director of Engagement with 1st Stage in Tysons, VA.
-This is her sixth year working with Ford's Education.
+This is her seventh year working with Ford’s Education.

 Victoria Reinsel is a classically trained professional actor, director, and teaching artist.
 She holds an MFA and M.Litt in Shakespeare in Performance from Mary Baldwin College.
 Victoria has worked with Shakespeare Theatre Company, American Shakespeare Center, Orlando Shakespeare, Taffety Punk, Chesapeake Shakespeare, among others, and she co-founded Brave Spirits Theatre